Trump to Meet in Situation Room for Final Call on Iran Nuclear Deal

 *this image is generated using AI for illustrative purposes only.

-The order, as reported by Reuters citing senior sources, pertains specifically to near-weapons-grade uranium — material enriched to levels approaching weapons-usable concentrations.
-The instruction mandates that such stockpiles be kept inside Iranian territory rather than transferred or relocated abroad.
+Prior to this agreement, Iran's Supreme Leader had issued an order, as reported by Reuters citing senior sources, mandating that near-weapons-grade uranium stockpiles be kept inside Iranian territory rather than transferred or relocated abroad.
+The key parameters of that earlier directive are outlined below:

 | Parameter: | Details |